gincoat/gincoat.github.io/docs/response.md

 ---
 title: Response
 ---
-Below is the different types of responses you can return to the user
+Below are the different types of responses you can return to the user

 ## Return JSON
 ```go